-- Ensure that within a locality working approach the voice of all communities are heard when decisions are being made.
+- Ensure that within a locality working approach the voice of all communities is heard when decisions are being made.

 - Empower more people with protected characteristics to live safe, healthy and independent lives.

 Our published equality reports provide information about the:

 - profile of our workforce